Mommy Farmer TikTok Boone

 By

 On TikTok, Mommy Farmer showcases life on Twin Pines Farm, which is rich with baby goats, mini horses, young bunnies, Corgis, and more.
-Sadly, Mommy Farmer’s beloved dog Boone was just killed, leaving the TikTok creator and her family heartbroken.
+Sadly, Mommy Farmer’s beloved dog Boone was reportedly killed in May 2022, leaving the TikTok creator and her family heartbroken.

-Here’s what we know about Boone’s death so far, and all the details on Mommy Farmer’s animal-filled TikTok.
+Here’s what we know about Boone’s death, and all the details on Mommy Farmer’s animal-filled TikTok.

 Article continues below advertisement

-Boone, Mommy Farmer’s dog, was tragically killed this week.
+Boone, Mommy Farmer’s dog, was tragically killed in May 2022.

 She added that she will not be sharing further details of what happened, in order to support her family’s healing and privacy.
 “We just want to grieve our sweet boy,” she wrote.